Nalla-Turing/CTFs-I-have-participated/OasisCTF_2024.md

 *Goooooo*
 <br><br><br>

+## Stairway to Heaven
+`The ground beneath you trembles as Tetris blocks rain from the shadows, cascading down like a storm.
+At first, panic sets in, but then you realize: these blocks aren’t meant to crush you—they’re your escape.
+Each piece, carefully arranged, could form a staircase to the control room floating above in the void.
+It’s time to use them strategically and rise to safety.
+Stack the blocks and find your way out!`

+This challenge gives an executable file `./game` Running that in wsl gives this
+![message][Message.png]

+I tried to convert this into text as i read somwhere that you can actually convert your test into an image file And i get the code that gives me the text on convertinf it

+Flag `OASIS{v34y_f4ncy_AN5I}`

+## Heads up,Tails Down
+`Finally, you step into the admin control room.
+Decay has overtaken the space—screens flicker, panels glitch, and virus-riddled code runs rampant across every surface.
+The system is on the brink of collapse.
+You sit at the central terminal, but it's unresponsive, frozen by the infection.
+It’s up to you to repair the system and revive the decaying screens.
+Only then can you regain control.`

+OK so opening the url, you get a png file that is cracked.Easy I will use a png fixer aaaaaand it's not working ofcoursee.
+So i try to find it's meta data using exiftools.

+OK it says unknown file type.
+On googling it turns i will need to change it's hex code to make it png file.

+I used a hex editor online to do it
+OK so the first 8 bytes needs to `89 50 4E 47 0D 0A 1A 0A` as it determines the type of the file we have
+And changing the next files showing IDHD chunk as `00 00 00 0D 49 48 44 52` with some modification

+We get the flag

+Flag `OASIS{h34d_c4rr135}`
+<br><br>

 ## A rcoky start
 `The game has finally loaded!
 Yet, as you start to play, a sinking realization dawns: you've been led into a trap.
 The virus has ensnared you in a loop, wasting precious time.
 The game is rigged to stall your progress.
 To save OASIS, you must break free of this digital decoy and bypass the virusâ€™s stalling tactics.
 Sometimes, you need to overflow the memory's expectations to find a way out.The game is broken; you can't shoot.
 However, only if you get a score of 100 or more can you get the flag.`
 As the name suggests it was indeed a rocky start :(